Discovery and recovery of crystalline materials with property-conditioned transformers: Methods

 \subsection{Transformer backbone}

 In the pre-training phase, the model learns to generate CIFs sequentially.
-The model backbone is based off CrystaLLMs small model hyperparameter choices, and was pre-trained on an unlabeled augmented CIF dataset\cite{antunesCrystalStructureGeneration2024}.
-It consists of $\sim26$ million parameters, with an embedding size of 512, 8 decoder block layers, and 8 attention heads.
-For functional property conditioning, the pre-trained model was adapted for fine-tuning.
-This stage utilised CIFs labeled with associated properties, such as band gap or density.
-Architectural modifications, detailed in Section \ref{sec:conditioning-architectures-results}, were implemented to guide CIF sequence generation using these properties.
+The model backbone is based on CrystaLLM's small model hyperparameter choices and was pre-trained on an unlabeled augmented CIF dataset~\cite{antunesCrystalStructureGeneration2024}.
+It consists of $\sim26$ million parameters, with an embedding size of 512, 8 decoder block layers and 8 attention heads.
+For functional property conditioning, the pre-trained model was adapted for fine-tuning, where CIFs were labelled with associated properties, such as band gap or density.
+Architectural modifications, detailed in Section~\ref{sec:conditioning-architectures-results}, were implemented to guide CIF sequence generation using these properties.
 The objective of this fine-tuning stage was to enable the model to learn a mapping from a vector of material properties to chemically valid crystal structures.
-Default model training protocols and hyperparameter choices can be found in Appendix \ref{app:training_hyperparams} and the hyperparameter search space is defined for each experiment in Appendix \ref{param_search}.
-The final model configuration for every model used in this work can be found in the repository \href{https://github.com/C-Bone-UCL/CrystaLLM-2.0/tree/main/_config_files}{\texttt{configuration files}}.
+Default model training protocols and hyperparameter choices can be found in Appendix~\ref{app:training_hyperparams}, and the hyperparameter search space is defined for each experiment in Appendix~\ref{param_search}.
+The final model configuration for every model used in this work can be found in the repository \href{https://github.com/C-Bone-UCL/CrystaLLM-pi/tree/main/_config_files}{\texttt{configuration files}}~\cite{configfiles}.

 The model backbone was trained by minimising a developed variation of the cross-entropy loss, where the commonly used base loss is defined as: